BriteBloomSolutions/Bit-Pong/README.md

 - Safari 12+

 ## Description
 Bit Pong is based on the 1972 classic Pong game.
-It is a table tennis-themed arcade sports video game with a modern twist.
+It is a table tennis-themed arcade sports video game with a modern minimalist twist.
 It consists of two paddles that players used to volley a small ball back and forth across a screen.
 The goal of the game is to score as many points as possible by forcing the ball to go past the opponent's paddle.

 ## Tech Stack
 * Javascript